 This is a little later than usual - Apple's WWDC event normally kicks off in the first or second week of June, but 2020 isn't a normal year so the delay isn't a great surprise.

 What time does the WWDC keynote start?

-Here's a guide to when the stream will start playing where you are.
+A start time of 10am in California translates to the following times when the stream will start playing where you are:

-- Perth/western Australia: Tuesday 4 June at 1am (AWST)
+- Perth/western Australia/Singapore: Tuesday 23 June at 1am (AWST)

 The keynote is likely to last between 1.5 and 2 hours.